born2net/componentFasterQ/README.md

-DigitalSignage: Sample Component
+FasterQ SignagePlayer component
 ===

-FasterQ - open source customer line management for digital signage
+open source customer line management for digital signage
 ---

 FasterQ integrates customer line management with Digital Signage through StudioLite.
 It includes a management employee portal as well as a customer interface, so customers can both join a virtual queue as well as be notified via email and SMS on their current position inline.
 FasterQ is an open source project and includes several modules including: 1.
 It is integrated into StudioLite, 2.
 It includes a SignagePlayer HTML component for customer position display within the Digital Signage screen 3.
 A mobile iOS and Android App.
 Be sure to visit the links below for all 3 projects which together expose the entire FasterQ as a 100% open source JavaScript project.